Two suspects sought in armed robbery

 The driver of the Dodge was described as wearing white.
 The passenger was wearing camo.

-About $122 worth of items were recovered before the men left the area.
+About $122 worth of items were recovered after the men left the area.

 No license plate information was available for the vehicle.